reikawa13/Vacant-Room-Finder---iOS-App/README.md

 * Users can create a new account
 * Users can log in
 * Users can browse vacant rooms on the map
 * Users can update the status of the rooms they start using

 **Optional Nice-To-Have Specs**
 * Users can connect their location to the map to more easily find vacant rooms nearby
 * Users can receive recommendations on vacant rooms nearby
 * Users can update the status of the room easily by scanning a QR code
+* Users can rate and leave comments on the rooms
+* Users can check future reservation status of the rooms.